Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactions_dapp.rst

    :width: 30 %

 In this exported file, you will find a ``verifyKey`` (your ``public key``), which should be identical to the displayed ``public key`` at the front-end.
-The front-end also displays your nonce associated with your account.
+The front-end also displays your next nonce associated with your account.
 This nonce is initially 1 and increases every time a successful sponsored transaction is recorded in the smart contract that was signed by your account.